 While there are many similarities between traditional training and e-learning, such as conducting a needs assessment and developing learning objectives, trainers need to consider several unique factors when designing e-learning training.

 ANSI/ASSP Z490.2, Accepted Practices for E-Learning in Safety Health and Environmental Training, provides guidance on how to design user-friendly training that allows workers to engage in the learning experience.
 Use these five tips when developing your e-learning program.

 1. Design for Electronic Devices

-People learn in many different ways and on many different devices.
+People learn in many ways and on many different devices.
 When designing your e-learning program, remember that learners may be using a desktop computer, smart phone or mobile tablet to access the training.

 That’s why Z490.2 advises you to consider the availability of screen space on different devices and how that will impact the learning experience.
 You should also think about the user’s need to scroll and the device’s ability to scroll easily, as well as the size of buttons the learner must select throughout the training.

-The standard also notes that, as a general rule, learners can more easily view larger screens with more elements.
+The standard also notes that, as a rule, learners can more easily view larger screens with more elements.
 On the other hand, since smartphones and tablets have smaller screens, training delivered on these devices must present less information on one screen and contain smaller screen elements.

 2. Make It Easy to Navigate